HackYourFuture/databases/Week3/README2.md

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Delete item(s) in ToDo list:
+Delete row(s) from selected Table:
 1-On postman chose DELETE
-2-write the following link http://localhost:3000/items/1 => (1) as the id of row
+2-write the following link http://localhost:3000/tablename/1 => (1) as the id of row
-3-press send button to Remove all rows depended on the id (1) you inserted from all tables which has this ID as a foreign key.
+3-press send button to Remove all rows depended on the id (1) you inserted from all tables (related rows) which has this ID as a foreign key.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Create a new ToDo list:
-1-On postman chose POST => body => raw => then chose JSON(application/json)
+1-On postman chose POST => body => raw => then JSON(application/json)
 2-write the following link http://localhost:3000/todolist/add
 3-then write this object as a example inside the body.
 4-press send button to insert this object to item Table inside database.